 When comparing Amazon Music to Spotify in the area of personalization, the competitors are on equal footing.
 Both streaming services allow you to easily create customized playlists that you can share with friends and family.
 You can curate the playlists their algorithms suggest to you as well.

-Where Spotify wins is that Amazon does not allow you to add a cover and description to your playlist, where Spotify does.
+Where Spotify wins is that Amazon does not allow you to add a cover and description to your playlist, whereas Spotify does.

 Winner: Spotify